 - Flashback Echo: Aoi has cryptic flashbacks through the first half of the series, to the battle between Mito and Ranban when he was taken into space as a child.

 - A Form You Are Comfortable With: Backfires on Mito.

-- Gender Bender: At the end of the first series, Aoi learns about the Bizarre Alien Biology of his mother's species when his own gender becomes unstable but manages to remain male just long enough to save the day before reverting to female and remaining female for the second series.
+- Gender Bender: At the end of the first series, Aoi learns about the Bizarre Alien Biology of his mother's species when his own gender becomes unstable but manages to remain to male just long enough to save the day before stabilizing as female and remaining female for the second series.

 - Giant Waist Ribbon: Mito wears a bow so large that its tails have little bows on them.

 - God Save Us from the Queen!: The First Queen Hikari, Big Bad of the second series, is totally bonkers and her reign is described as an age of fear.
 Her more sympathetic successor Aoi steps down and sets up a democracy.

 - Goggles Do Something Unusual: Mito's cutesy oversized glasses and her High-Class Glass

 - Go Mad from the Revelation: Ineffectual Sympathetic Villain Masatsuki Nenga goes totally batshit insane when he comes to the realisation that his "Justice" is nothing more than a tool of oppression (one that has no issue shooting down a "mob" of villagers, men, women and children) used by a pretender to the throne.
 This leads to about two episodes worth of him screaming "I AM JUSTICE!" at the top of his lungs while firing his gun like the lunatic he is.
 This would be fine all in all, but the guy doesn't look older than 12.

 - Grand Theft Me: Hikari takes over Mutsuki's body around the half-way point of the second series.

 - Gratuitous English: The theme song quasi-translates the series title as "Stellar Buster Mito".
 Several fansubs of the series followed suit.